Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

-The ARF is identified as the share of workers in state $k$ whose productivity is higher than the minimum wage in state $k$.
-As we show in Section \ref{sec: empirical app}, the policy component parameter $\gamma_k$ is identified from a semiparametric censored regression of wages:
+The average response function $m_k$ for state $k$ is identified as $m_k(\overline \mu,x) = 1 - F_k(-\overline \mu)$.
+The function $m_k$ is identified as the share of workers in state $k$ whose productivity is higher than the minimum wage in state $k$.
+As we explain in Section \ref{sec: empirical app}, the policy component parameter $\gamma_k$ is identified from a semiparametric censored regression of wages: